-Domain: E66 Formation Range: E74 Group
+Domain: E66 Formation

+Range: E74 Group

-E63 Beginning of Existence.
-P92 brought into existence (was brought into existence by): E77 Persistent Subproperty of:
+Subproperty of: E63 Beginning of Existence.
+P92 brought into existence (was brought into existence by): E77 Persistent

+Item

+Quantification: one to many, necessary, dependent (1,n:1,1)

 Scope note: This property links the founding or E66 Formation for an E74 Group with the Group itself.

+Examples:

-the formation of the CIDOC CRM SIG at the August 2000 CIDOC Board meeting (E66) has formed the CIDOC CRM Special Interest Group (E74)
+• the formation of the CIDOC CRM SIG at the August 2000 CIDOC Board meeting (E66) has formed the CIDOC CRM Special Interest Group (E74)